 In addition to his CEO role, Scott has been active in serving on several Boards at a local and national level which have included Ronald McDonald House Charities, HeartKids SA/NT and more recently completing two terms of office as an Appointed Director for the Australian Breastfeeding Association.
 Currently, he is serving as a Director on the Southern Adelaide Local Health Network Governing Council, and in 2018 accepted the role of Chair for the Joanna Briggs Institute Advisory Committee.

 Ms Ingrid Williams

-Ingrid has been a GPRA Board Director since September 2013 and is a member of the Nominations and Remunerations Committee.
+Ingrid has been a GPRA Board Director since September 2013 and is a member and current chair of the Nominations and Remunerations Committee.
 She is an advisory consultant within the aged care sector having recently sold her own aged care business.
-Ingrid has 30 years experience in the health and aged care sector.
+Ingrid has 30 years' experience in the health and aged care sector.
 Ingrid holds a Bachelor of Educational Studies, a Master in Health Administration and is a Fellow of the Williamson Community Leadership Program.
 She is also a graduate of the Australian Institute of Company Directors and has recently completed the INSEAD International Directors' Programme.
 Ingrid also sits on the board of Road Trauma Support Services Victoria, as the deputy chair.

 GPRA executive leadership

 Andrew is responsible for the overall working of the organisation and works closely with the GPRA Board, key stakeholders and government providing overall direction and management to GPRA to ensure the organisation delivers on its objectives and remains a strong voice for the next generation of general practitioners.